 Fallen Leaf Lake is a gem at the base of Mount Tallac.
 To the west of the lake is Angora Ridge, site of the devastating 2007 Angora Fire.
 This area has many old user trails and connections to the new trails at Tahoe Mountain that can be made with your help.
-The hard work of environmental approvals has already been completed by the USFS for approximately 15 miles of new trails.
+The hard work of environmental approvals has already been completed by the U.S. Forest Service for approximately 15 miles of new trails.
 These trails are ‘shovel ready’ but do not have funding for construction.

-We are planning to team with the Forest Service in 2017 to build the first phase of these new trails – 6 miles in total on three new trails.
+We are planning to team with the Forest Service in 2017 to build the first phase of these new trails – six miles in total on three new trails.
 Here are the the details:

 - Reconstruction of the trail running from HWY 89 south parallel to Fallen Leaf Road, ends at Tahoe Mountain Road.
 This trail exists but is barely there for much of the length.
 It will be rebuild as a 24” shared-use trail, roughly 2 miles long.